Most B2B SaaS marketing campaigns are doomed to fail. But, it doesn't have to be that way. See our guide for tips on planning, executing, and...

 Before you do this, make sure the LinkedIn Tag Manager is set up correctly, meaning it's tracking either your entire website or the specific pages you are going to focus on.
 This feature will allow you to build an audience based on website visitors that visited designated URLs, once you reach 300 individuals.

-The objective behind advertising to this group of people is to accompany them during the buyer's journey and provide them with the right type of information in each step.
-This is why it makes sense to create retargeting segments from website visitors who visit high-intent pages such as:
+The objective behind advertising to this group of people is to accompany them during the buyer's journey and provide them with the right type of information at each step.
+This is why it makes sense to create retargeting segments from website visitors who visit high-intent pages such as your...

 - Demo or free trial page

 - Landing pages for gated content that reveals intent (such as an ROI Calculator or a downloadable testimonial)

 Even though you need at least 300 contacts to be able to run the ads, LinkedIn suggests the following:

 “A good rule of thumb when starting out is to keep the target audience over 50,000 for Sponsored Content and Text Ads, and over 15,000 for Message Ads."

 Note: Depending on the number of sessions that your high-intent pages receive, you'll reach this threshold anywhere between a few hours or a few days.
 Your campaign will start as soon as it gets to 300 contacts, and if your landing or website pages are not getting a good volume of traffic you might end up retargeting users who visited your website a month ago when it's no longer relevant.

 These are people who have never engaged with your company before, so having a good knowledge and strong definitions of your ICP and Personas is vital to creating an effective custom LinkedIn audience.